DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 When navigation to a cached page occurs in [role code](../guides/advanced-guides/authentication.md#user-roles), local and session storage content is not preserved.
 Use the `--disable-page-caching` flag to retain the storage items after navigation.
 For more information, see [Troubleshooting: Test Actions Fail After Authentication](../guides/advanced-guides/authentication.md#test-actions-fail-after-authentication).

-You can also disable page caching for an individual [fixture](test-api/fixture/disablepagecaching.md) or [test](test-api/test/disablepagecaching.md).
+You can disable page caching for an individual [fixture](test-api/fixture/disablepagecaching.md) or [test](test-api/test/disablepagecaching.md).

 *Related configuration file property*: [disablePageCaching](configuration-file.md#disablepagecaching).